nightmode/feri/README.md

 Feri and her silly creator [Daniel](https://forestmist.org/about/) would like nothing more than to make the world a better place. ^_^

 But wait you ask... how can I help in this endeavor!?
-In nearly any way you can think of but here are a few ideas to wet your good natured appetite.
+In nearly any way you can think of!
+Not in the mood for heavy thinking?
+Set your brain phasers to stun and use one of these existing ideas instead!

  * Are your friends grunting and gulping their way through a broccoli brunch?
 Tell them about the best non-digestive themed build tool available.
 Feri!
  * [Translate Feri](docs/multilingual.md#translation-guide) into other languages.
 Bonus points for Klingon!